mathigon/textbooks/content/sequences/content.md

 > sectionId: applications

-Many professions that use mathematics in their everyday life are interested in one specific aspect: _finding patterns_.
-Here are a few examples
+Many professions that use mathematics are interested in one specific aspect – _finding patterns_, and being able to predict the future.
+Here are a few
+examples:

 ::: column(width=160 parent="padded-thin")

     x-media(src="images/crime.jpg" width=160 height=160)

 ::: column(width=400)

-In the last decade, police departments around the world have started to rely more any more on mathematics.
+In the last decade, __police departments__ around the world have started to rely more any more on mathematics.
 Special algorithms can use the data of past crimes to predict when and where crimes might occur in the future.
 For example, the _PredPol_ system (short for "predictive policing"), helped decrease the